sictweb/bti425-2020/notes/data-assoc-intro.md

 1. The "maker" identifier (and you must have that beforehand)
 2. If desired, the "models" matching criteria that meets your need (e.g. screen size larger than 4.0 inches)

 Finally, a variation on the previous query, assume that you want the "maker" data *included* in the result, when querying the "models" collection.
 Well, the query must include a command that will *de-reference* the associated or related "maker" for each "models" item returned.
-We'll see that in the code example.
+We'll see that in a future code example.

 <br>